cds-snc/gcds-docs/src/en/get-involved.md

   - **Autocomplete (Select):** For improving usability when selecting from long or complex lists.

 ### Styles
-  - **More Icons:** A consistent set of icons to support common actions and concepts across more GC services.
+  - **More icons:** A consistent set of icons to support common actions and concepts across more GC services.
   - **Colours:** Continued evolution of the colour system to support accessibility, flexibility, and clarity in different contexts.

 ### Templates and getting started